 In the previous paragraph, I’ve mentioned some project management tools.
 I pointed specifically to two kinds: time tracker and tasks manager.

 Task management software is pretty obvious I suppose, but what about the time tracker?
 Is this some freelance management system?
 Not exactly.
 Actually, good time tracking software is a powerful project management platform that can change your entire work life.
 In a good way, of course.

-I’ll show you my ready-to-implement recipe for an ideal mix of tools for managing freelancers.
+I’ll show you my ready-to-implement recipe for an ideal mix of best tools for managing freelancers.